reserve-protocol/protocol/docs/dev-env.md

 ## Mainnet Forking

 The tests located in `test/integration` will require the Mainnet Forking setup in place.
 This is done by setting the `MAINNET_RPC_URL` variable in your local `.env`.
-An Alchemy or Ankr node (something with archive data) is needed for Mainnet Forking to properly work.
+An Alchemy, Infura, or Ankr node (something with archive data) is needed for Mainnet Forking to properly work.
 Additional information can be found [here](https://hardhat.org/hardhat-network/guides/mainnet-forking.html).

 ## Pre-push Validation